 5. Are the glasses immediately available?

 Yes, generally the glasses are available in stock.
-Each frame is evidenced whether in stock or not by a green dot.
-You can contact our customer service to check availability of the items that are not in stock.
+Next to each article you will find the estimated delivery date.
+If the date is close it means that the article is in stock and will be dispatched the following business day.
+You can contact our customer service to check availability and delivery time of the items that are not in stock.

 6. Is it possible to order spare parts?